BLANKK1/Comment_toxicity_checker/README.md

 # Comment_toxicity_checker
-Used to check comment toxicity
+Used to check comment toxicity.
+Sequential model was used to train model